-ESD Precautions
+Use ESD

 Motorola strongly recommends that you use an antistatic wrist strap and a conductive foam pad when installing or upgrading a system.
-Electronic components, such as disk drives, computer boards, and memory modules, can be extremely sensitive to Electro-Static Discharge (ESD).
-After removing the component from the system or its protective wrapper, place the component flat on a grounded, static-free surface (and in the case of a board, component side up).
+Electronic components, such as disk drives, computer boards, and memory modules, can be extremely sensitive to electrostatic discharge (ESD).
+After removing the component from its protective wrapper or from the system, place the component flat on a grounded, static-free surface (and, in the case of a board, component side up).
 Do not slide the component over any surface.

-If an ESD station is not available, you can avoid damage resulting from ESD by wearing an antistatic wrist strap (available at electronics stores) that is attached to an unpainted metal part of the system chassis.
+If an ESD station is not available, you can avoid damage resulting from ESD by wearing an antistatic wrist strap (available at electronics stores) that is attached to an active electrical ground.
+Note that a system chassis may not be grounded if it is unplugged.